Civil Engineer Corps: History

 In 1905, two crossed silver sprigs, each composed of two oak leaves and an acorn (sometimes called "Crossed Bananas"), was adopted as the insignia of the Civil Engineer Corps replacing the Old English letters C.E.
 These were to be worn on the epaulets, shoulder straps and collar of the service coat.
 While the pattern of this corps device remained the same, uniform regulations issued in 1919 specified that it was to be embroidered in gold instead of silver and worn on the sleeve of frock, evening dress, and blue service coats, above the gold lace strips, and on shoulder marks for white service coat and overcoat.
 By these same regulations the light blue cloth worn under the sleeve strips, and worn on the shoulder marks since 1899, was abolished as a distinction of the corps, however is still present in the light blue color of the stripes worn by enlisted, pay grades E-3 and below in the Navy's construction field.

 In 1939 the CEC was composed of 126 active officers.
-By VJ day that number had grown to only 200.
+By V-J Day that number had grown to only 200.
 However, there were over 10,000 reservists providing the leadership of the Construction Battalions.

 In December 1941 Admiral Ben Moreell proposed the creation of three Naval Construction Battalions.
 A problem then confronted BuDocks, who would command the Construction Battalions?
 Naval regulations stated that military command of naval personnel was strictly limited to line officers, yet BuDocks deemed it essential that these Construction Battalions be commanded by officers of the Civil Engineer Corp, who were trained in the skills required for construction work.
 The newly formed Bureau of Naval Personnel (BuPers), successor to the Navy's Bureau of Navigation, strongly opposed this transgression of Naval tradition.
 Admiral Moreell took the question personally to the Secretary of the Navy, Frank Knox, who, on 19 March 1942, gave authority for officers of the Civil Engineer Corps to exercise military authority over all officers and enlisted men assigned to construction units otherwise known as the Seabees.
 For those engineers assigned to the Seabees a silver Seabee was mounted to the center of the CEC crossed oak leaves insignia.
 The Seabee logo incorporated the CEC insignia, with one on each arm of the Seabee, just above each glove.